Tranks27/Realtime_Vdoslam_ros_on_ZED2/README.md

 ```
 3. install modules from the requirements.txt
 ```$ pip3 install -r requirements.txt```
-[Note: not included in requirements.txt are memory-profiler, so install it by yourself]
+[Note: not included in requirements.txt are memory-profiler, etc. so install them when it prompts you]

 4. Several other packages and libraries are also required.
 - nlohmann